Logo

 Incorporation is the process of forming a new corporation, which is a separate legal entity from its owners.
 This provides the owners with limited liability protection, meaning they are not personally responsible for the corporation's debts and liabilities.
 Incorporating a business can also offer tax benefits and opportunities for raising capital through the sale of stock.

-Michigan has its own set of rules and requirements for forming a corporation, so it's essential to understand the specific steps involved in creating a Michigan corporation.
-Here are the key steps:
+Michigan has its own rules and requirements for forming a corporation, so it helps to know the specific steps before you start.
+Here are the key ones:

 1. Choose a Corporate Name: Your corporation's name must be distinguishable from other businesses in Michigan.
 It should include a corporate suffix like "Corporation," "Incorporated," or an abbreviation.